 Dempsey’s time at Shenandoah helped him foster his leadership skills and gave him a great foundation of knowledge – he says the faculty mentored him into the person he is today.
 One of Dempsey’s fondest memories of the university is the relationships he has created with his fellow classmates and faculty, which have turned into lifelong friendships.

-Dempsey is an emergency medicine physician assistant with Shenandoah Emergency Physicians in Woodstock, Virginia.
-In his role, Dempsey sees and treats patients of all ages with any condition from the common cold, fractures, and lacerations to heart attacks, strokes and trauma.
-He has also been a part of Shenandoah University’s Division of Physician Assistant Studies faculty since 2014 and currently serves as an adjunct assistant professor.
-He teaches students about neurology, pharmacology, diagnostics, point of care ultrasounds, and abdominal and thorax anatomy in his classes.
-In addition to his work, Dempsey is a preceptor for college and high school students looking to go into healthcare.
+Dempsey is an emergency medicine physician assistant and also the founding director of Shenandoah University’s Doctor of Medical Science program.
+He has been a part of Shenandoah University’s Division of Physician Assistant Studies faculty since 2014.
+He has taught students about neurology, pharmacology, diagnostics, point of care ultrasounds, and abdominal and thorax anatomy in his classes.
+In addition to his work, Dempsey is a preceptor for college and high school students looking to go into health care.

 The most rewarding part of Dempsey’s career is his patients.
 “Working in emergency medicine means that no one is coming to see us when they are having their best day,” said Dempsey.
 “I love being there for patients when they need help.
-Comforting family members when they’ve lost a loved one, or are in an unexpected motor vehicle accident.”
+Comforting family members when they’ve lost a loved one.”

 Dempsey believes that Shenandoah prepared him for his career not only by providing him with the basic medical knowledge he needed, but also in preparing him to be a lifelong learner, and teaching him to have compassion and service at the center of everything he does.
-The faculty supported him as he continued his education and recently completed his doctoral degree, and are also the ones who inspired him to come back and teach at Shenandoah.
+These are the characteristics Dempsey has funneled when developing the Doctor of Medical Science program, and hopes to instill in students for generations to come.